hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/030_Build_Your_Computation_Pipeline.md

 is a generalization of `groupBy` to more than one contributing data stream.
 Instead of a single `accumulate` primitive you provide one for each input stream so the operation can discriminate between them.
-In SQL terms it can be intepreted as JOIN coupled with GROUP BY.
+In SQL terms it can be interpreted as JOIN coupled with GROUP BY.
 The JOIN condition is constrained to matching on the grouping key.

 Here is the example we already used earlier on this page: